Chatib-Alternative/.github/profile/README.md

 # The Best Chatib Alternative: Everyone.chat

-Are you tired of the limitations and lack of features on Chatib?
+Are you tired of the limitations and lack of features on Chatib, or even [Chatiw](https://github.com/Chatiw-Alternative)?
 Look no further than [Everyone.chat](https://everyone.chat), the ultimate alternative for online chat enthusiasts.

 ## Why Choose Everyone.chat?